Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

 One way to validate the method described above is to verify that in the limit $U \rightarrow 0$, its results agree with those predicted by the continuum approximation.
-This will demonstrate that our method is also suitable to calculate the spectra of large excitons, although in this case the above-mentioned cutoff is large (it has to exceed the exciton radius) and the computation becomes much more expensive than for small excitons.
+This will demonstrate that our method is also suitable for calculating the spectra of large excitons, although in this case the above-mentioned cutoff is large (it has to exceed the exciton radius) and the computation becomes expensive.

-Figure \ref{fig:dE_U2} compares the exciton binding energy for momentum ${K}=0$, and the corresponding exciton radius $\xi$ as predicted by a 1D continuum model (blue lines, the equations are listed in Appendix C and a 1D lattice model with a $s+p_x$ two-orbital valence band (red solid circles).
-The magnitude of the hopping integrals are $t_c= 1$, $t_{s,s}=1.1, t_{p,p}=1$ and $t_{s,p}=0.5$ (the signs due to the appropriate orbital overlaps are included directly in ${\cal H}_h$).
-For these values, the semiconductor has a direct gap, which is why we consider ${\bf K}=0$.
-This is demonstrated in Fig. \ref{fig:2}}, which shows the dispersions of the two valence bands $E_{v,\gamma}({k})$ in the Brillouin zone (red lines).
+Figure \ref{fig:dE_U2} compares the binding energy of the exciton with momentum ${K}=0$ and its corresponding exciton radius $\xi$ as predicted by the 1D lattice model with a $s,p_x$ two-orbital valence band (solid red circles) and by its corresponding continuum approximation (blue lines; the relevant equations are listed in Appendix \ref{App:1D_Cont}).
+For the lattice model, the hopping integrals are set to $t_c= 1$, $t_{ss}=1.1, t_{pp}=-1$ and $|t_{sp}|=0.5$ (the signs due to the orbital overlaps are included in the Hamiltonian).
+For these values, the semiconductor has a direct gap, which is why we focus on the lowest-energy exciton with ${K}=0$.
+The direct gap is demonstrated in Fig. \ref{fig:2}, which shows the dispersion of the conduction band $E_c(k) = - 2 t_c \cos(k)$ (dotted orange line) and of the two valence bands $E_{v}({k},\pm)$ in the Brillouin zone (symbols illustrate their orbital character, with blue/red associated with the $p_x$ and $s$ orbitals, respectively).
+The top of the top-valence band is at $k=0$.